23nicolaso/Ollama-Market/README.md

 # Market Simulator

 This project is a full stack stock market simulation experiment.
-It uses Python, HTML, Ollama and the LLM model "Mistral 7:B" to create a dynamic market environment with multiple trading agents, real-time price updates, and a graphical user interface for monitoring market activity.
+It uses Cython, Python, HTML, Ollama and the LLM model "Gemma-3-4B" to create a dynamic market environment with multiple trading agents, real-time price updates, and a graphical user interface for monitoring market activity.

 This was done to experiment with prompt engineering, experiment with coding with AI, and to have fun programming for practice.